Tourism in Malawi

 Malawi, officially known as the Republic of Malawi, is a country located in southeastern Africa.
 The country is also referred to as "The Warm Heart of Africa", due to the friendliness of the people.

-Malawi has a variety of tourist attraction sites including Lake Malawi (29,600 km²), several national parks, game reserves, and Mulanje Mountain.
+Malawi has a variety of tourist attraction sites including Lake Malawi (29,600 km2), several national parks, game reserves, and Mulanje Mountain.
 The tourism industry in Malawi has significantly grown since the mid-1970s, and the Malawian government is attempting to expand it further.
 The tourism industry was, however, significantly affected in the 1980s by an economic recession in South Africa—where most Malawian tourists come from.
 The sector was also greatly affected by the destabilisation of Zimbabwe but it has seen double-digit growth in recent years.
 Tourism contributed 4.5% to the national GDP in 2014 and provided 3.8% of all jobs.

+Governance

+The Minister of Tourism Vera Kamtukele unveiled a revised Tourism Act 2025 in April.
+It created a Malawi Tourism Authority and the Malawi College of Tourism and it was said to be largest change since 1968.
+Tourism and transport account for over 5% of the country's Gross National Product.

 Main tourist attraction sites

 Malawi has a range of popular tourist attractions, including Lake Malawi, Mulanje Mountain and Zomba Plateau.
 National parks are another common tourist destination.
 Notable sites include Nyika National Park, Kasungu National Park, and Liwonde National Park.
 Lake Malawi National Park is another significant destination, as it is listed as a UNESCO heritage site due to the unique species that inhabit the grounds.

 In addition to these sites, the rock paintings at Chongoni are another commonly visited tourist destination.
 These sites provide an understanding of traditional culture in Malawi, depicting farmer rock art and BaTaw paintings, a group that inhabited the area from the Stone Age.